Improving indoor air quality

 Find out how to improve the air quality in your home and what to do you if you’re still getting symptoms.

-If you are affected by indoor air pollution, it’s important to continue to manage your condition well to reduce your chances of having a flare-up.
-Remember to take all your medicines as prescribed and follow your self-management plan.
+If you’re affected by indoor air pollution, it’s important to continue to manage your condition well to reduce your chances of having an asthma attack or flare-up of your lung condition.

-If you can, dry washing outside or use a tumble dryer.
-If you can’t do that, try a well-aired room or airing cupboard.
+• If you can, dry washing outside.
+If you can’t do that, try a well-aired room, airing cupboard or tumble dryer.

 Keep your home warm

-By keeping your home between 18°C and 21°C in colder months, you can prevent condensation, damp, and mould.
+By heating your home to at least 18°C in colder months, you can prevent condensation, damp, and mould.

 We know that the cost of living crisis is affecting people across the UK.
 Find out how to get help with heating costs.